 The SSL EVA midsole components are very durable, and the full-length ProGrid foam is made to last for longer standard midsoles.
 The External Bedrock Outsole provides extra durability not only to the outsole but also the midsole.
 It prevents sharp objects from penetrating the shoe.
 The overlays extend the life of the upper mesh.

 These shoes will provide good protection regardless of the terrain you are running over.
 The rock plate and Vibram outsole protect your foot from trail debris.
 The wide platform of the shoe will make sure to provide enough safe space between the edge of the outsole and your foot.

 The SLL EVA midsole in combination with the ProGrid foam and the HRC strobel board will absorb and dispute the shock from the impact fro every landing.
-That will keep your ankles, knees and hips protected from the hardest runs.
+That will keep your ankles, knees, and hips protected from the hardest runs.
 The toe cap will protect your toes from any objects in the ground that can hurt you.
 The air mesh upper, secured by strong overlays, will keep away most of the debris.
-As the breathability of the shoe is good, you won't have problems with getting blisters or hot spots.
+As the breathability of the shoe is good, you won't have problems getting blisters or hot spots.
 These shoes are gaiter

 compatible for extra protection.